-Given a list of URLs, the package queries the CrowdTangle API link endpoint to retrieve their shares performed by Facebook and Instagram public pages, groups and verified accounts, and identifies the networks involved in coordinated activity around those links.
+Given a list of URLs, the package queries the CrowdTangle API link endpoint and retrieves the Facebook shares performed by public pages, groups and verified accounts, identifying the networks involved in coordinated activity.

-The basic functions of CooRnet are augmented with other useful functions to create, for instance, the graph of the coordinated networks or the dataset of the most shared URLs.
+The basic functions of CooRnet are augmented with other useful functions that create, for instance, the graph of the coordinated networks (to do additional network analysis) or the dataset of the most shared URLs.

-CooRnet employs the methods we applied and detailed in our research on coordinated link sharing behavior and coordinated inauthentic behavior on Facebook, as described in the report Understanding Coordinated and Inauthentic Link Sharing Behavior on Facebook in the Run-up to 2018 General Election and 2019 European Election in Italy, where we found, for instance, that URLs shared in coordinated way gained more engagement than those shared in non-coordinated way, and in the paper It takes a village to manipulate the media: coordinated link sharing behavior during 2018 and 2019 Italian elections.
+CooRnet implements the methods we applied and detailed in our research on coordinated link sharing behavior on Facebook, as described in the report Understanding Coordinated and Inauthentic Link Sharing Behavior on Facebook in the Run-up to 2018 General Election and 2019 European Election in Italy – where we found, for instance, that URLs shared in a coordinated way gained more engagement than those shared in a non-coordinated way – and in the paper It takes a village to manipulate the media: coordinated link sharing behavior during 2018 and 2019 Italian elections.